Complexity of frustration: a new source of non-local non-stabilizerness: W-states

 Let us start by recalling that, to quantify the amount of non-stabilizerness for a generic state defined on a one-dimensional system made of $L$ qubits, it is possible to use the Stabilizer $2$-R\'enyi Entropy (SRE)~\cite{Leone2022} that is defined as

-where the sum on the right-hand side runs over all possible Pauli strings $P = \bigotimes_{j=1}^L P_{j}$ for $P_{j} \in \{ \sigma^0_{j}, \sigma_{k}^{x}, \sigma_{j}^{y}, \sigma_{j}^{z} \}$ where $\sigma_j^{0}$ stands for the identity operator on the $j$-th qubit.
+where the sum on the right-hand side runs over all possible Pauli strings $P = \bigotimes_{j=1}^L P_{j}$ for $P_{j} \in \{ \sigma^0_{j}, \sigma_{j}^{x}, \sigma_{j}^{y}, \sigma_{j}^{z} \}$ where $\sigma_j^{0}$ stands for the identity operator on the $j$-th qubit.

-Let us now consider a set of $L$ states $\{\ket{\psi_j}\}$ in which each element is a computational basis state and, defining $T$ the translation operator, we have $\ket{\psi_{j+1}}=T \ket{\psi_{j}}$.
-Since any $\ket{\psi_{j}}$ is fully separable, and hence can be written as a tensor product of states defined on each single qubit, it results to be equivalent to a classical state and its SRE vanishes identically\footnote{In fact, a factorized state is an eigenstate of $2^N$ Pauli strings in which each element of the string is either the identity or a Pauli matrix.
-Thus its SRE vanishes.}.
+Let us start by considering a set of $L$ states, each of which is an element of the computational basis.
+Defining $T$ the translation operator, we assume that each element $\ket{\psi_{j}}$ satisfies the following relation $\ket{\psi_{j+1}}=T \ket{\psi_{j}}$.
+Since each $\ket{\psi_{j}}$ is an element of the computational basis, it is an eigenstate of $2^L$ Pauli strings with associated eigenvalues equal to $\pm1$.
+It has a vanishing expectation value for all the other Pauli strings.
+Therefore, its SRE vanishes identically as well as the one of a classical state.
 However, if instead of considering only one of the elements of the set, we take into account the translational invariant linear combination of all of them, i.e. the state $\ket{\chi}=L^{-1/2} \sum_{j}\ket{\psi_j}$ we obtain an SRE different from zero.
 To evaluate the SRE of $\ket{\chi}$, let us observe that regardless of the particular expression of $\ket{\psi_j}$, since it is an eigenstate of a Pauli string, it is always possible, by exploiting only local rotations, to map it into the state $\ket{j}=\sigma^z_j\ket{-}^{\otimes L}$ where $\ket{\pm}$ stand for the eigenstates of $\sigma^x$ with eigenvalues $\pm1$.
-Hence, the symmetric superpositions $\ket{\chi}$ are equivalent to the well-known $W$-states~\cite{Dur2000} defined as
+Hence, the symmetric superposition $\ket{\chi}$ are equivalent to the well-known $W$-states~\cite{Dur2000} defined as

-The $W$-states play a key role in the theory of quantum information since it maximizes the multipartite entanglement~\cite{Dur2000} while retaining the maximum amount of bipartite entanglement after local measurement on one of its part~\cite{Coffman2000}.
+$W$-states play a key role in the theory of quantum information since they maximize the multipartite entanglement~\cite{Dur2000} while retaining the maximum amount of bipartite entanglement after local measurement on one of its part~\cite{Coffman2000}.
 As such, they are considered good candidates for realizing quantum memories \cite{Fleischhauer2002}.

 From the expression of $\ket{W}$ in \eqref{eq:Wstate} it is possible to evaluate analytically the value of $\mathcal{M}_2 (\ket{W} )$ which turns out to be equal to